All About Naloxone

-Naloxone, or NARCAN, is an opioid antagonist medication designed to rapidly reverse an opioid overdose.
-It binds to opioid receptors and can reverse and block the effects of other opioids and quickly restore normal respiration to a person whose breathing has slowed or stopped as a result of accidental overdosing from heroin or prescription opioid pain medications.
+Naloxone is an opioid antagonist medication designed to rapidly reverse an opioid overdose.
+It’s able to bind to opioid receptors and can reverse/block the effects of other opioids and quickly restore normal respiration to a person whose breathing has slowed or stopped as a result of accidental overdosing from heroin, fentanyl, or prescription opioid pain medications.
+Narcan is the most common brand name Naloxone that is available for the public and through our coalition.

 Naloxone is Essential to Our Mission: